Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    We need to let SSM know where Hadoop Namenode is.
 There are 2 cases below.

 ### HA-Namenode
-   open `smart-site.xml`, configure Hadoop cluster NameNode RPC address, and fill the value field with the path of Hadoop configuration files, for example "file:///etc/hadoop/conf".
+   open `smart-site.xml`, configure Hadoop cluster NameNode RPC address, and fill the value field with the path of Hadoop configuration directory, for example "file:///etc/hadoop/conf".

    ```xml
    <property>